sapegin/sapegin.me/src/content/blog/react-testing-5-playwright.md

 await expect(newPage.getByText("i'm baby")).toBeVisible();
 ```

-Now we could check that we’re on the correct page by finding some text unique to this page.
+Now, we could verify that we’re on the correct page by finding some text unique to this page.

-I recommend this method because it better resembles the actual user behavior.
+I recommend the second method because it better resembles the actual user behavior.

 There are [other solutions](https://stackoverflow.com/questions/71843918/open-a-blank-link-and-continue-the-test-with-playwright), but I don’t think they are any better than these two.